the-paper-acc/Diversity-Graphormer/README.md

 - The Trained Models folder, with the trained models in .pt

 The Notebooks folder contains the code to train and evaluate the models.

+<code style="color : Orangered">⭕ DISCLAIMER: The data contains hate speech instances that do not represent the authors' views ⭕</code>